Emancipation Proclamation: Critiques

-Perhaps in rejecting the critical dualism—Lincoln as individual emancipator pitted against collective self-emancipators—there is an opportunity to recognise the greater persuasiveness of the combination.
-In a sense, yes: a racist, flawed Lincoln did something heroic, and not in lieu of collective participation, but next to, and enabled, by it.
-To venerate a singular 'Great Emancipator' may be as reductive as dismissing the significance of Lincoln's actions.
-Who he was as a man, no one of us can ever really know.
-So it is that the version of Lincoln we keep is also the version we make.

 Legacy in the civil rights era

 Dr. Martin Luther King Jr.

 Dr. Martin Luther King Jr. made many references to the Emancipation Proclamation during the civil rights movement.
 These include an "Emancipation Proclamation Centennial Address" he gave in New York City on September 12, 1962, in which he placed the Proclamation alongside the Declaration of Independence as an "imperishable" contribution to civilization and added, "All tyrants, past, present and future, are powerless to bury the truths in these declarations...."
 He lamented that despite a history where the United States "proudly professed the basic principles inherent in both documents," it "sadly practiced the antithesis of these principles."
 He concluded, "There is but one way to commemorate the Emancipation Proclamation.
 That is to make its declarations of freedom real; to reach back to the origins of our nation when our message of equality electrified an unfree world, and reaffirm democracy by deeds as bold and daring as the issuance of the Emancipation Proclamation."

 King's most famous invocation of the Emancipation Proclamation was in a speech from the steps of the Lincoln Memorial at the 1963 March on Washington for Jobs and Freedom (often referred to as the "I Have a Dream" speech).
 King began the speech saying "Five score years ago, a great American, in whose symbolic shadow we stand, signed the Emancipation Proclamation.
 This momentous decree came as a great beacon light of hope to millions of Negro slaves who had been seared in the flames of withering injustice.
-It came as a joyous daybreak to end the long night of captivity.
-But one hundred years later, we must face the tragic fact that the Negro is still not free.
+It came as a joyous daybreak to end the long night of their captivity.
+But one hundred years later, we must face the tragic fact that the Negro still is not free.
 One hundred years later, the life of the Negro is still sadly crippled by the manacles of segregation and the chains of discrimination."